-Schools are required to: □ Notify your local public health department immediately when a positive COVID-19 case is identified in the school setting (as required by § OCGA 31-12-2) Notify your local public health department of clusters or outbreaks of COVID-19 immediately Clusters of illness are reportable to public health under notifiable disease reporting rules.
+- Clusters of illness are reportable to public health under notifiable disease reporting rules.
 This includes clusters or outbreaks of COVID-19 or other illnesses.
-Local epidemiologists will work with each school to collect information about a cluster or outbreak, including but not limited to the number of students and staff at the school, the number which are sick, and the number which are laboratory-confirmed.
+Local epidemiologists will work with each school to collect information about a cluster or outbreak, including but not limited to the number of students and staff at the school, the number which are sick, and the number which are laboratory-confirmed. - 2.
 A COVID-19 outbreak in a school setting will be defined as: Two or more laboratory confirmed COVID-19 cases among students or staff with illness onsets within a 14-day period, who are epidemiologically linked (e.g., have a common exposure or have been in contact with each other), do not share a household, and were not identified as close contacts of each other in another setting during standard case investigation or contact tracing.

-Develop a procedure to report outbreaks to public health.
-The procedure for reporting cases, clusters, outbreaks, and school closures will vary by individual school and district.
-Weekly, all cases, clusters, outbreaks, and school closures should be reported to public health WEEKLY, each school must report aggregate data on clusters and outbreaks to public health.
-NOTE: This mechanism does not replace reporting individual cases and outbreaks to your local public health.
+□ Develop a procedure to report outbreaks to public health.

+• The procedure for reporting cases, clusters, outbreaks, and school closures will vary by individual school and district.
+Weekly, all cases, clusters, outbreaks, and school closures should be reported to public health outbreaks to your local public health.
 Each school should notify local public health officials immediately regarding COVID-19 cases and outbreaks.
-Weekly, schools must report COVID-19 cases and clusters via the below links Public Schools: https://sendss.state.ga.us/survey/form/13439 Private/Independent Schools: https://sendss.state.ga.us/survey/form/13499